How non-fiction inspires reluctant readers and boosts reading for pleasure

 Imagine a class of pupils reading and the likelihood is that you picture them reading story books.
 But why?

-Despite this focus on fiction, many teachers will be familiar with the struggle to engage children with reading: children who are immune to Harry Potter and unmoved by Jacqueline Wilson.
+Despite this focus on fiction, many teachers will be familiar with the struggle to engage children with reading: we’ve all met youngsters who are immune to Harry Potter and unmoved by Jacqueline Wilson.
 But there are plenty of non-fiction avenues to explore that can help to get children reading, with all the benefits this brings.

 Study after study has shown that reading is important for student outcomes in all sorts of ways.
 A 2013 UCL study found that reading for pleasure was more important for children’s cognitive development than their parents’ level of education, while a 2011 University of Oxford study linked reading for pleasure with improving pupils’ job prospects.
 The Department for Education has also found that if students don’t develop sufficient reading proficiency by the middle of primary school, they are less able to learn other curricula.